 So, you need to find the exact theme file and upload it only.
 The following screenshot is an example of the Sahifa WordPress theme from the ThemeForest marketplace.
 It comes with helpful documentation and other files, but, you only need the zip format file.

 If you upload all the above files, WordPress will never see that you have a theme.
 What WordPress will see are PSD and documentation files and another zip file.

 You need to know that WordPress installs your theme if it includes the CSS file that says, “this is a theme file”.
 So, logically, every theme should include that file and looks like the next example.

 As you can see, every theme should have the CSS file, but also, other files, such as the “functions.php” and so on.
 It only depends on the theme layout and features, but some files are required to work properly.

-For now, you need to browse your theme folder that you’ve received and search for the file that contains the “style.css“ file, and that’s what you need to upload.
+For now, you need to browse the theme folder that you’ve received and search for the file that contains the “style.css“ file, and that’s what you need to upload.
 Make sure that you upload a folder that contains files and not any sub-folders, even if it’s with the same name.